 Frequently Asked Questions

-Yes, make the green chili mixture ahead of time.
+Yes, make the green chile mixture ahead of time.
 Store it in the refrigerator for 3 days.
 Assemble and cook the chimichangas when ready.
 Or prepare the chimichangas entirely but freeze them instead of cooking them.
 Bake them from frozen at 400°F for 15 minutes on each side.

 The chimichangas are best eaten fresh but can be stored in the refrigerator for 4 days.
 The tortillas will soften a bit in the refrigerator though.
 Reheat them in the microwave for 30 seconds on each side or in the oven at 300°F for 10-15 minutes.